 Here’s what you need to do after a slip and fall accident.

 1. Get medical attention

-If you are injured, the first thing you need to do is receive appropriate medical attention.
+If you are injured in a slip and fall accident, the first thing you need to do is seek appropriate medical attention.
 Don’t wait!
 Falls that resulted in your hitting your head could cause a concussion, for example, which can have serious consequences.
 You may feel okay, but still have serious injuries.

 Be sure to tell your doctor everything that happened.
 If you bring a legal claim, those records can be used.

 Have you been injured?
 Click here to call us for a FREE consultation!

 Second, you need to report the incident to the person in charge.
 This could be a store manager, a landlord, or whoever would be responsible for the area.